blgorman/RefactoringTheStarWarsUniverseWithDesignPatterns/notesforwalkthrough.md

 8) Show the new code [Han and Chewy fail to attack]
 9) Add the interchangability [Han and Chewy Attack, han still runs away, chewy fails to use the force, Emporer runs away instead of using force, Jedi changes to multi-attack, droid tries to use the force on attack and fails].

+## Decorator Pattern

+Refactor the code in the Weapons section

+Use composition to build new weapons in code on the fly

+1) Show the weapons refactoring
+2) Show the ability to decorate
+3) Decorate the weapons for Chewy, the trooper, and Darth Maul

+## Factory Pattern